21je1035/Anomaly-Detection-of-marble-surface/README.md

 Project Description:

-This project involves developing an image classification model to detect cracks in images using deep learning techniques.
-The model is built using the Keras framework and is trained and validated on a dataset of images stored on Google Drive.
+Robust Data Preprocessing and Augmentation:
+Implemented comprehensive data preprocessing on 10,000+ images using OpenCV and Keras' ImageDataGenerator, including rescaling, zooming, flipping, and rotating, enhancing dataset diversity and model robustness.

+High-Performance CNN Model Development:
+Designed and trained a Convolutional Neural Network (CNN) with Keras, achieving 92% accuracy.
+The model architecture included convolutional, max-pooling, and dropout layers to prevent overfitting and ensure high performance.

+Effective Integration and Model Deployment:
+Streamlined the training and validation process using Google Colab and Drive, ensuring seamless integration and efficient data management.
+Successfully saved and deployed the model for real-time crack detection applications.

 Below are the key components and steps involved in this project:

 Dataset Used: https://www.kaggle.com/datasets/wardaddy24/marble-surface-anomaly-detection-2